D17Team/cookiecutter-pypackage/README.md

 The push will trigger a workflow that will deploy your project to our server.
 For more details about the workflow you can check the code under `{{cookiecutter.project_name}}/.github/publish.yml`

+PS : just check the publish.yml file and check the repository name if it was correctly rendered